David Choi: Early life

 Choi was born in Anaheim, California, on March 22, 1986.
 He is of Korean descent and comes from a musical family: His parents, Ray and Jane Choi, own a music store named "Grace Store," and his father plays the autoharp.
 With an artistic mother and musical father, Choi was surrounded by music growing up and does not think he would have pursued music today without these influences.

 At a young age, Choi was required to play the piano and violin, an experience that he did not enjoy.
 In fact, Choi would get in trouble with his parents for not practicing.
 He does not remember much about practicing his violin; however, he does recall wanting to smash it several times.
 The Internet star says that his hate for practicing made him hate everything about the violin and piano to the point where he even began to hate music itself.
 Even though it was not his favorite thing to do, Choi does admit that it was nice when he got to leave class twice a week to attend his orchestra class.
 Choi says that class was easier for him than it was for some of the other kids because he had already covered some of the material through his private lessons.
 The unlikely musician thus became the concertmaster of his school orchestra.
 He would play classical and jazz music, and never being exposed a pop song until sixth grade, when he heard Smash Mouth's "All Star".
 Soon after, he discovered "All the Small Things" by blink-182 and attempted to play the song on guitar.
 Choi began to listen to more and more pop songs and fell in love with the Backstreet Boys, Boyz II Men, and Japanese pop.
 In junior high Choi would stay up late listening to the radio, recording the songs and began to make his own mix tapes.
 Choi then began to write his own songs and his first instrumental piece was a song titled "Lost Memory", written on the piano.
 Even after discovering pop music Choi stayed in the school orchestra.
 Pressured by his parents, Choi was forced to audition for the Gifted And Talented Education (GATE) orchestra.
 Choi rehearsed with this orchestra every Tuesday.

-Choi eventually stopped taking violin lessons in high school and commenced jazz piano lessons in ninth grade.
-It is at this time that Choi began composing music, and won his first accolade after submitting an instrumental pop song entitled "I'm Really Happy When" for a contest.
+Choi eventually stopped taking violin lessons in high school, and started jazz piano lessons in ninth grade.
+He began composing music, and won his first accolade after submitting an instrumental pop song entitled "I'm Really Happy When" for a contest.